 Applying for a Business visa is a major undertaking - especially if you are thinking of relocating your business in Canada.
 One of the main processes to start the ball rolling is to be able to prove that your funds are not from the proceeds of crime.
 Also, any applications made will have to be from the applicants country of residence.

-On September 1st 2006, Citizenship and Immigration Canada (CIC) announced changes to the application procedure and have introduced a new, Simplified Application for new applicants.
-This new system requires the application forms and processing fee's to be submitted and then, when they are ready to process your application, you will have to submit all the supporting documentation.
+Citizenship and Immigration Canada (CIC) control the application procedure and have introduced several methods of qualifying for Business applicants.
+This system requires the application forms and processing fee's to be submitted and then, when they are ready to process your application, you will have to submit all the supporting documentation.
 This may sound like good news, however, given the length of waiting times, it may be several years of waiting before you find out that you do not qualify.

 With such an important step I highly recommend using the services of an Immigration Professional.
 This way your application is assessed by an independant, experienced professional and an honest opinion is given.
 This simple step could save you a lot of money, time wasted and heartache at a later date.

 People who are experienced in business could qualify for a

 They are expected to contribute to the development of the Canadian economy either by investing in or starting a business in Canada.
 There are three different types of Business Visa Immigrant.